michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. That I may publish with the voice of thanksgiving, and tell of all thy wondrous works.

-8. Lord, I have loved the habitation of thy house, and the place where thine honour dwelleth.where…: Heb. of the tabernacle of thy honour
+8. Lord, I have loved the habitation of thy house, and the place where thine honour dwelleth.

-9. Gather not my soul with sinners, nor my life with bloody men:Gather…: or, Take not awaybloody…: Heb. men of blood
+9. Gather not my soul with sinners, nor my life with bloody men:

-10. In whose hands is mischief, and their right hand is full of bribes.full…: Heb. filled with
+10. In whose hands is mischief, and their right hand is full of bribes.

 11. But as for me, I will walk in mine integrity: redeem me, and be merciful unto me.